 Cast in zinc and electroplated in copper, with inscriptions including code letters and foundry name cast in the mold, Avoiron’s models present a variety of numerals all of which were cold-stamped after each cast was removed from the mold.
 Individual numbers that follow a cope letter may be assumed to represent the particular model’s place in sequence of casting, with the further assumption that Avoiron began production with Bartholdi’s four-foot modéle d’ ètude which he inscribed with a code letter “A”.
 At the same time, Avoiron reproduced models in reduced versions marked “B” and “C”, reductions made by mechanical means since they conform in scale of reduction to the technical limitations of the Collas machine; and all three sizes were doubtless in production more or less during the same period.

-On a fourth and smallest size, without a code letter, is found the cold-stamped numeral “8”.
+On a fourth and smallest (“D”) size, (some) without a code letter, is found the cold-stamped numeral “8”.
 The numeral also appears on the cast “B 4” and in each instance placed in the same position on the rim of the small base.
 The numeral’s significance is impossible to determine, as are other cold-stamped numerals that appear on the upper surface of the outer corner of the tablet.
 Apparently limited to certain casts in the “A” size, numbers when they appear are in each instance different, and are presumably code numbers that served the foundry for some internal purpose.
 Cold-stamped numbers also frequently appear behind the diadem; in the “A” size from 1 to 7, and from 8 to 15 in the “B” size.
 An explanation lies in the foundry’s operation which to a degree was undoubtedly characterized by an assembly-line production, and the cold-stamped numbers served to identify for the workers the correct placement for each ray, similarly numbered and each separately made of sheet metal as well as slightly varying in size.
+(Only one documented Avoiron “D” was documented for this article in 1984)

 Zinc, the metal employed by Avoiron, was an unpopular material for sculpture until development in the middle of the nineteenth century of techniques for disguising its surface appearance.
 In contrast to bronze, zinc was viewed as aesthetically unpleasing in color, and among the innumerable technical achievements of the century was the capability to alter the surface appearance of metals through the process of electroplating with other metals.
 In the instance of Avoiron’s casts, the use of copper caused by surfaces to resemble the more favored but altogether more costly bronze.
 Liberty cast in bronze was reserved by Bartholdi “to himself” and for the purpose he turned to the firm Thiébaut Frères.